liferay/liferay-docs/develop/learning-paths/articles/05-adding-a-portlet-to-the-control-panel/01-creating-an-admin-portlet.markdown

 Administration area (accessible via *Admin* &rarr; *Site Administration* from the Dockbar) and the Control Panel proper (accessible via *Admin* &rarr;
 *Control Panel* from the Dockbar).
-Notice that the value of the `<control-panel-entry-category>` is *site_administration.content* which means that you have to navigate to *Admin* &rarr; *Content* from the Dockbar to view your portlet, as you specified in the wizard.
-The `<control-panel-entry-weight>` value determines where the Guestbook portlet appears in the list of portlets in the Content section of the Site Administration area of the Control Panel.
+Notice that the value of the `<control-panel-entry-category>` is *site_administration.content*, which means that you have to navigate to *Admin* &rarr; *Content* from the Dockbar to view your portlet, as you specified in the wizard.
+The `<control-panel-entry-weight>` value determines where the Guestbook portlet appears in the list of portlets in the Site Administration area's Content section in the Control Panel.
 You can use decimals to make your portlet appear after one portlet in the list but before another portlet in the list.